Noba Psychology2016/17 Noba + Psi Chi

 - Noba will award three cash prizes based on our internal evaluation of the submissions.
 The first place recipient will receive $2,500 US Dollars, the second place recipient will receive $1,500 US Dollars and the third place recipient will receive $1,000 US dollars.

-- When a submission is based on research findings related to a phenomena described in the designated modules, but is not explicit in the module, the citation(s) for that research should be included as part of the submission.
+- When a submission is based on research findings related to a phenomena described in the designated module, but is not explicit in the module, the citation(s) for that research should be included as part of the submission.

 - Include only original work, appropriately attributed Creative Commons materials, and license-free media.
 If you intend to use other media under “fair use” guidelines, you are responsible for understanding the conditions under which fair use should generally apply.

-- Payment will be made to the winning individual in each case and, through mutual agreement, may be divided among multiple contributors.
+- Payment will be made to a designated winning individual in each case and, through mutual agreement, may be divided among multiple contributors.

 - All submissions must be received by Friday, May 12th, 2017.

 How to Submit

-A note to instructors: Instructors are encouraged to support students in the creation of video submissions related to the science of psychology in general, and the topic of social influence specifically.
-We, at Noba, would encourage you to offer extra credit or to consider the video submission in lieu of a paper or presentation in your course.
-At the very least, we would appreciate your announcing the 2015 Noba Award to your classes and distributing information regarding the award.
-Instructors can also use this as an opportunity to connect the broad topic of social influence to concepts in personality, developmental, clinical, or other areas of psychology.
+A note to Psi Chi advisors: Psi Chi advisors are encouraged to support students in the creation of video submissions related to the science of psychology in general, and the topic of personality traits specifically.
+We would appreciate your announcing the 2016-17 Noba – Psi Chi Video Award to members of your chapter and distributing information regarding the award.
+Advisors can also use this as an opportunity to connect the broad topic of personality traits to concepts in social, developmental, clinical, or other areas of psychology.
 Students may also be encouraged to read more deeply about the phenomenon they will present, before starting their video project.
 We recognize that students may be mentored through this process and, as such, the Psi Chi chapter of the winning student or students will also receive an official certificate of the award.

 The Fine Print